barryclark/jekyll-now/_posts/2016-6-27-Caffe-Runtest.md

 make runtest
 ```

 The run test stuck at *TestRMSPropLeastSquaresUpdateWithRmsDecay*.
 According to [link here](https://github.com/BVLC/caffe/issues/3109), it is due to multi-GPUs.
-The fix is to set this before execution:
+The fix is to set this before execution of runtest:

 ```bash
 export CUDA_VISIBLE_DEVICES=0
 ```